The Jobs Victoria Fund is providing $250 million in wage subsidies to help Victorian businesses to grow and to create 10,000 secure jobs.

 - Definitions and FAQs

-Jobs Victoria wage subsidies of up to $20,000 are available for eligible employers who hire eligible jobseekers.
-Wage subsidies can be used to meet the costs of taking on new employees for the first 12 months of employment.
+Jobs Victoria wage subsidies of up to $20,000 are available to meet the costs associated with employing someone for 12 months.

 At least 60 per cent of jobs supported by the Jobs Victoria Fund will be for women, reflecting the significant impact the pandemic has had on their employment opportunities.

-To qualify for the subsidy you must employ someone from at least one of the priority groups outlined below.
-These groups are being supported because the pandemic has particularly impacted their employment.
+To qualify for the subsidy, you must employ someone from at least one of the priority groups who have been most impacted by the pandemic:

 - Aboriginal and/or Torres Strait Islander people